microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/ediscovery-sourcecollection-list-addtoreviewsetoperation.md

 ## Response

-If successful, this method returns a `200 OK` response code and a collection of [addToReviewSetOperation](../resources/ediscovery-addtoreviewsetoperation.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and an [addToReviewSetOperation](../resources/ediscovery-addtoreviewsetoperation.md) object in the response body.

 ## Examples